BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/matched_play_guide.md

 **SPECIAL RULES**

-**Maelstrom of Battle**, **Heirloom of Power**
+* **Maelstrom of Battle**, **Heirloom of Power**

+* **Uncovering the Heirloom**

-**Uncovering the Heirloom:** Only one of the Objective Markers is actually the Heirloom that both sides seek.
+Only one of the Objective Markers is actually the Heirloom that both sides seek.
 The first time each turn an unengaged Infantry model ends its movement in base contact with each objective, they may search it in an attempt to uncover the Heirloom.
 When this happens, flip the Objective Marker over and reveal it to both players.

 If the Objective Marker is one of the five decoys, remove it from play.
 If the Objective Marker is the Heirloom, the model that searched for it will immediately gain possession of it.